boombatower/chromecast-dashboard/README.md

 has two primary benefits.

 1. The sender device can be disconnected from the Chromecast
-2. There is no constant network usage required to send video+audio feed as the page is entirely rendered on the Chromecast.
+2. There is no constant network usage required to send video+audio feed

 # Usage #